Higher geometric sheaf theories: Modulators and localizations

-We recall the various notions of modulators and their associated plus-construction from \cite{as_soa} applied to our basic case of interest.
+We recall the notion of a modulator from \cite{as_soa} applied to our basic case of interest.
 That is, we fix a small $\infty$-category $\mathcal{C}$ and consider modulators for the $\infty$-category $\hat{\mathcal{C}}$ locally presented by the representables on $\mathcal{C}$.